Bantu Mwaura

-Bantu Mwaura was a Kenyan performing artist, director, playwright, storyteller, poet and university lecturer.
+Dr. Bantu Mwaura was a Kenyan performing artist, director, playwright, storyteller, poet and university lecturer.
 He was also a political and human rights activist and a cultural theorist who has worked mostly with civil society using theatre and performance in human rights and developmental work.

+Bantu was also the founding editor and editor-in chief of Jahazi, a journal on the arts, culture and performance.

+Education

+Bantu began his arts journey as a high school student at Aquinas High School in Nairobi, where he was the school Drama Club.
+He later on went to Egoji Teachers College and trained as a primary school teacher.
+His academic journey later on continued with a Bachelor's degree from Kenyatta University.
+Bantu also undertook his PhD in Performance Studies at the New York University and had a Master's degree in Theatre Studies from Leeds University (UK) and another Master's in African-American and African Studies from the Ohio State University (US).

+His research was largely focused on examining how performance theory interfaces with theatre practice in Africa, how culture impacts and has been impacted upon by real politics, and on the politics of performance space.

+Work

+Poetry

 Bantu's poetry has been published in several journals and anthologies in English, Swahili and Gikuyu.
 He has been commissioned by organisations such as the World Council of Churches and the World Social Forum to write and perform poetry in international fora, performing poetry and spoken word in Europe, the United States and several countries in Africa.
 In Kenya, Bantu appeared in the monthly poetry slams organised by Kwani?, the leading East-African based literary magazine.

-Bantu was part of the Poetry Africa programme at the World Social Forum in Nairobi in 2007.
-He has taught poetry, storytelling and playwriting in different universities in Kenya and the United States and his plays have been performed in Kenya, Zimbabwe, the US and the UK.
+Bantu was part of the Poetry Africa programme at the World Social Forum in Nairobi in January 2007.

 Bantu's poetry focused mainly on social and political issues, examining how society is ordered and how socio-economic and political issues impact on the advancement of society at large.
 In doing so his poetry was principally concerned with examining the African continent, its politics, its history and its place in the international arena.

-Bantu undertook his PhD in Performance Studies at the New York University and also had a master's degree in Theatre Studies from Leeds University (UK) and another Masters in African-American and African Studies from the Ohio State University (US).
-His research was largely focused on examining how performance theory interfaces with theatre practice in Africa, how culture impacts and has been impacted upon by real politics, and on the politics of performance space.

-Bantu was also the founding editor and editor-inchief of Jahazi – a journal on the arts, culture and performance.

-He left behind a widow Susan and two daughters.
+He has taught poetry, storytelling and playwriting in different universities in Kenya and the United States and his plays have been performed in Kenya, Zimbabwe, the US and the UK.

+Some of his notable poems include The Politician and Cactus.

+Activism

+In the 90s Bantu Mwaura was an active member of the Release Political Prisoners (RPP) Group.
+Through this movement, they advocated against police brutality and for the release of people who were wrongly imprisoned, under the rule of the then president Daniel Toroitich Arap Moi.
+He worked alongside Njeri Kabeberi, among others.

+Drama therapy

+Bantu Mwaura was involved in the application of drama therapy in Kenya.
+In 2005, he directed a project at Lang’ata Women’s Prison through the Institute of Performing Artists Limited.
+The program engaged inmates nearing the end of their sentences, using performance-based methods intended to encourage reflection, reconciliation, and preparation for reintegration into society.